 Conditional residents may request a wavier of the requirement that spouses file Form I-751 jointly.
 This immigration waiver is filed on the same Form I-751, Petition to Remove Conditions on Residence.
 Although additional forms are required, the process is considerably more complicated and the assistance of an effective immigration lawyer is even more important.

 To qualify for the immigration self-petition waiver, conditional residents must show one of the following:

 - Waiver Based on Death: The conditional resident’s US citizen spouse has died

 - Waiver Based on Divorce: The marriage was entered into in good faith but ended by divorce or annulment

 - Waiver Based on Extreme Cruelty: The marriage was entered into in good faith but the conditional resident’s spouse subjected the conditional resident to battery or extreme cruelty

 - Waiver based on Extreme Hardship: Termination of the conditional resident’s status would cause extreme hardship.

-To speak with a leading Boston deportation attorney who can provide you with the direction and legal counsel that you need to successfully obtain an immigration waiver and to petition to remove the conditions on your green card, call the Law Offices of Joshua L. Goldstein today for your consultation at (617) 722-0005.
+To speak with a leading Boston deportation attorney who can provide you with the direction and legal counsel that you need to successfully obtain an immigration waiver and to petition to remove the conditions on your green card, call the Goldstein Immigration Lawyers today for your consultation at (617) 722-0005.